 When selecting investment managers, the Fiduciary Manager scrutinises the stewardship, voting and engagement policies.
 Activities of investment managers are assessed before the initial investment to ensure they align with our Stewardship Policy.
 The Fiduciary Manager monitors our investment managers on an ongoing basis; ensuring their activities align with our Stewardship Policy and engaging with our investment managers to help them improve their stewardship approach.
 The Fiduciary Manager closely monitors investment managers who do not meet our stewardship standards and actively works with them to improve their policies, processes and reporting.

 The Trustee monitors voting and engagement activity of our investment managers and challenges their activity through the Fiduciary Manager.
-We categorise our managers according to how material voting and engagement is in their mandate.
-The Trustee focuses its efforts on any managers where voting and engagement is material.
+We categorise our managers according to how material voting and engagement is in their mandate, focusing efforts on managers where voting and engagement is material.